flairNLP/transformer-ranker/examples/03-advanced.md

 ### Results

-Each layer’s score will be logged, and the highest-ranking layer will indicate the best layer for the task.
+Each layer's score is logged, and the highest one shows the best layer for the task.
-The layer -41 (7th from the bottom) offers the best separation for the four entities:
+Layer -41 (7th from the bottom) provides the best separation for the four entities.

 ```bash
 INFO:transformer_ranker.ranker:microsoft/deberta-v2-xxlarge, score: 2.8912 (layer -41)